cdqa-suite/cdQA/README.md

 #### Manual

-To use `cdqa` you need to create a pandas dataframe with the following columns:
+To use `cdQA` you need to create a pandas dataframe with the following columns:

 | title             | paragraphs                                             |
 | ----------------- | ------------------------------------------------------ |